History of the Marmon Club

 Only once since 1982 have we failed to hold the muster.
 We try to move them around so everyone has a chance to get to one every so often, but because most Marmons seem to be owned by residents of the mid-west, we often have the musters there.
 We held the best-attended muster ever in Indianapolis in 2011, in conjunction with the festivities for the 100th anniversary of the Indianapolis 500.
 Nearly 50 Marmon and Roosevelt cars were on hand.

-Since this is a club by and for people who enjoy Marmon-made cars, the musters provide a regular venue for people of like minds to tour in their cars, and form close, long-term relationships with other owners.
+Since this is a club by and for people who enjoy Marmon cars, the musters provide a regular venue for people of like minds to tour in their cars and form close, long-term relationships with other owners.
 Haven’t seen one in your area?
 Offer to host one!